Thomas Hearne (artist): Influence, impact and reception

-Posthumous

-Hearne died in Macclesfield Street, Soho, London on 13 April 1817, and was buried at Bushey, Hertfordshire.

 At the 1857 Manchester Exhibition works by Hearne included: Old Ruin and Trees; Glasgow; and Holy Island Cathedral.
 In 1891 Hearne's work was included in the Royal Academy's 22nd annual winter collection of Old Masters and Deceased Masters of the English School.

 From the 1900s, art historian and collector Adolph Oppé, took an interest in 18th- and early 19th-century British watercolours, a subject which had been little studied before.
 In 1996 the Tate Gallery acquired over 3000 artworks from the Oppé collection.
 Works by Hearne included Linlithgow Castle; Hills, Ships and River; Landscape with Road and Castle; and The Moat in Kent, the Seat of Lord Romney.

 In February 1966 The Tower of London by Hearne sold for 320 guineas (2011: £).
 By 1994 a Hearne Leeward Islands panoramic would expect to reach £10,000.
 In June 2006 Hearne's Rowing on the River Wear Before Lumley Castle was sold at Sotheby's for £19,200.

 Thomas Hearne's paintings are now owned by many museums and public art galleries across the world, including Tate Britain, the British Museum, the Indianapolis Museum of Art, the Museum of New Zealand, the Yale Center for British Art, the Victoria and Albert Museum, the University of Michigan Museum of Art, the Museum of Fine Arts, Budapest, the Harvard Art Museums, the Ashmolean Museum, the Toledo Museum of Art, and the Fine Arts Museum of San Francisco.